pecio/stretch-nfsv4-keepalived/README.md

 #### OCFS2 File Systems mounting
 Now we reload the partition table in the other node and use the Ansible "mount" module to set up the file systems in `/etc/fstab` and mount them.
-But it is not that simple.

 The mount points, `/var/lib/nfs` and `/srv/nfs4/data` are previously created.
-Also, the corresponding `.mount` units are customized to make them depend on `o2cb.service` (just in case, I have not had any real problem with it, but it bothered me the lack of that explicit dependency).

 After mounting, ownership of the mounted `/srv/nfs4/data` directory is given to the `vagrant` user.

 ### NFSv4 setup
 This play has `serial: 1`.
-Actually only the installation of the `nfs-kernel-server` needs boing non concurrent (otherwise both nodes try to create the same files in `/var/lib/nfs` simultaneously and fail spectacularly), but Ansible does not support per-task concurrency limits.
+Actually only the installation of the `nfs-kernel-server` ackage needs being non concurrent (otherwise both nodes will try to create the same files in `/var/lib/nfs` simultaneously and fail spectacularly), but Ansible does not support per-task concurrency limits.

-We first make `nfs-server.service` dependent on the two `.mount` generated above, then we install the `nfs-kernel-server` package.
+We first make `nfs-mountd.service` dependent on the `ocfs2.service` that mounts the two filesystems above (it needs `/var/lib/nfs`).
+Then we install the `nfs-kernel-server` package.

 Now a `/var/lib/nfs/nsdcltrack` directory is created to workaround [Debian bug #867067](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=867067).

-Then we set up the system for NFSv4 by enabling `idmapd` and installing the following `/etc/exports` file:
+Then we set up the system for NFSv4 by enabling `idmapd`, disabling NFSv2 and NFSv3 and installing the following `/etc/exports` file:

 ```
 /srv/nfs4       client(rw,sync,fsid=0,crossmnt,no_subtree_check)